Martin Luther King Jr.: March on Washington, 1963

-I Have a Dream

 King delivered a 17-minute speech, later known as "I Have a Dream".
 In the speech's most famous passage – in which he departed from his prepared text, possibly at the prompting of Mahalia Jackson, who shouted behind him, "Tell them about the dream!" – King said:

-"I Have a Dream" came to be regarded as one of the finest speeches in the history of American oratory.
-The March, and especially King's speech, helped put civil rights at the top of the agenda of reformers in the United States and facilitated passage of the Civil Rights Act of 1964.
+"I Have a Dream" came to be regarded as one of the finest speeches in the history of oratory.
+The March, and especially King's speech, helped put civil rights at the top of the agenda of reformers and facilitated passage of the Civil Rights Act of 1964.

-The original typewritten copy of the speech, including King's handwritten notes on it, was discovered in 1984 to be in the hands of George Raveling, the first African-American basketball coach of the University of Iowa.
-In 1963, Raveling, then 26 years old, was standing near the podium, and immediately after the oration, impulsively asked King if he could have his copy of the speech, and he got it.

 St. Augustine, Florida, 1964

 In March 1964, King and the SCLC joined forces with Robert Hayling's then-controversial movement in St. Augustine, Florida.
 Hayling's group had been affiliated with the NAACP but was forced out of the organization for advocating armed self-defense alongside nonviolent tactics.
 However, the pacifist SCLC accepted them.
 King and the SCLC worked to bring white Northern activists to St. Augustine, including a delegation of rabbis and the 72-year-old mother of the governor of Massachusetts, all of whom were arrested.
 During June, the movement marched nightly through the city, "often facing counter demonstrations by the Klan, and provoking violence that garnered national media attention."
 Hundreds of the marchers were arrested and jailed.
 During this movement, the Civil Rights Act of 1964 was passed.